Fancy Bear: EFF spoof, White House and NATO attack (August 2015)

-In August 2015, Fancy Bear used a zero-day exploit of Java, spoofing the Electronic Frontier Foundation and launching attacks on the White House and NATO.
+In August 2015, Fancy Bear used a zero-day exploit of Java, spoofing the Electronic Frontier Foundation and launched attacks on the White House and NATO.
 The hackers used a spear phishing attack, directing emails to the false URL electronicfrontierfoundation.org.

 World Anti-Doping Agency (August 2016)

 In August 2016, the World Anti-Doping Agency reported the receipt of phishing emails sent to users of its database claiming to be official WADA communications requesting their login details.
 After reviewing the two domains provided by WADA, it was found that the websites' registration and hosting information were consistent with the Russian hacking group Fancy Bear.
 According to WADA, some of the data the hackers released had been forged.

 Due to evidence of widespread doping by Russian athletes, WADA recommended that Russian athletes be barred from participating in the 2016 Rio Olympics and Paralympics.
 Analysts said they believed the hack was in part an act of retaliation against whistleblowing Russian athlete Yuliya Stepanova, whose personal information was released in the breach.
 In August 2016, WADA revealed that their systems had been breached, explaining that hackers from Fancy Bear had used an International Olympic Committee (IOC)-created account to gain access to their Anti-doping Administration and Management System (ADAMS) database.
-The hackers then used the website fancybear.net to leak what they said were the Olympic drug testing files of several athletes who had received therapeutic use exemptions, including gymnast Simone Biles, tennis players Venus and Serena Williams and basketball player Elena Delle Donne.
-The hackers honed in on athletes who had been granted exemptions by WADA for various reasons.
-Subsequent leaks included athletes from many other countries.
+The hackers then used the website fancybear.net to publish what they said were the Olympic drug testing files of several athletes who had received therapeutic use exemptions, including gymnast Simone Biles, tennis players Venus and Serena Williams and basketball player Elena Delle Donne.
+The hackers honed in on athletes who had been granted lawful exemptions by WADA for various medical reasons.
+Medical files of around 250 athletes from countries other than Russia were accessed and leaked.